 |

-My research interests are in the area of intelligent
+My research at Caltech was generally in the area of intelligent

 adaptive systems that learn and exhibit intelligent decision-making